-Supply chain: A supply chain is a network of organisations, activities, resources, and processes involved in the production, distribution, and delivery of goods or services from the point of origin to the end consumer.
-In the case of fast fashion this supply chain includes every process starting from the extraction of raw materials to consumer use.
+Supply chain : A supply chain is a network of organisations, activities, resources, and processes involved in the production, distribution, and delivery of goods or services from the point of origin to the end consumer.
+This concept is closely linked to that of the value chain.
+The actors and stakeholders of the textile value chain are defined as all individuals and entities that provide or receive value from designing, making, distributing, retailing or consuming a textile product (UNEP).
+In the case of fast fashion this supply chain includes every process starting from the extraction of raw materials to consumer use as well as the activities involved with the textile after its useful service life has ended.
 Multiple UN bodies, such as the International Labour Organization (ILO) are now promoting more responsible practices to make this supply chain more sustainable and limit its impact on our planet.